You have been waiting for this baby to come for a long time, and now it is finally here! What should you expect on the baby’s first day?

 Which Week Is the Hardest Newborn?

 Most people find the first six to eight weeks with a new baby to be the most difficult.
 While many of the difficulties you may encounter during these early weeks of parenthood may not be discussed openly.
 There are several typical obstacles you may encounter during this time.
+In addition, you should also be financially prepared; make sure to take care of all necessities – especially if you are having a baby on a budget.

 What Happens on the Baby’s First Night in the Hospital?